allenai/essential-terms/README.md

 Here we explain two popular ways of calling our this system in your code;

 If you want to compile the code, the first step is to [downloads the dependencies](https://drive.google.com/open?id=0B1SliOO1bMINanlYc082NnEteGs) and put them in the `lib/` folder.
-Alternatively if you don't really care about compiling the code and just want to use this in your system, you can use [this fat jar](https://drive.google.com/open?id=0B1SliOO1bMINdXhySzg2ZUo5Z0U), which includes this project and all of its dependencies.

 ### Using it as a service via `Injector` library
 If you want to use Google's injector library, many of the minor details will automatically be taken care of.